-Although I've admitted to disliking the stock market during times of great volatility.
+I've admitted to disliking the stock market during times of great volatility.
 But, there are those rare days when everything goes right and I just love it.
 Those days are when your shorts go down in an up market, when your longs go up in a down market, your longs go up more during an up market, and your shorts go down more in a sell-off.
 Producing alpha is where it's at.

 You've got grocery store clerks highlighting their latest stock ideas to customers during check out.
 Why work at Safeway for $9.25 an hour when you could make more trading stocks full-time?